sanxibengbeng/code-generator/README.md

 - Supported image formats: JPG, PNG
 - The application uses threading to prevent blocking during processing
 - Progress updates are provided through a polling mechanism
+- Streaming mode provides more granular progress updates but may be slower for some models

 ## 🤝 Contributing